A speculative response to living with death and dying

 Siena Jacobs is a Celtic-Scottish-Australian registered nurse working in a large public hospital on Gadigal country in Sydney.
 She was inspired to join the nursing discipline after finding a passion for working with older persons.
 Siena has worked in a palliative care ward, nursing homes, critical care areas and medical/surgical wards.
 She is interested in improving the dignity of death and dying; and culture surrounding this within the medical setting.

-Dr Kamil Wolyniec is a Polish, Melbourne/Naarm based medical scientist and clinical psychologist.
+Dr Kamil Wolyniec is a Polish, Melbourne/Naarm based medical scientist and clinical psychology PhD student.
 Kamil has travelled around the globe learning about holistic approaches to mental and physical wellbeing for more than a decade.
 He did his first PhD in molecular oncology in the UK, followed by 5 years of postdoctoral work at Peter MacCallum Cancer Centre and Deakin University.
 He is currently finishing his second doctorate in clinical psychology at Peter MacCallum Cancer Centre/Swinburne University, working on the project elucidating psychological distress of patients diagnosed with Carcinoma of Unknown Primary.

 Mattie Sempert is an American born, Australian based practicing acupuncturist and creative writer, who received her creative practice-led PhD at RMIT (Creative Writing/Speculative Essay, 2018).
 Her doctoral research explores the intersection of three practices: creative writing, acupuncture, and process-oriented philosophy.
 Her book, Sweet Spots: Writing the connective tissue of relation, was published by Punctum Books in 2021.